Dress Your Phone System for Success: 3 Auto Attendant Best Practices Every Business Should Embrace

-Among the most impactful ways to create a positive first impression is to tailor your phone system’s auto-attendant’s message, features and functionality to your callers.
-This touch point is often the first experience a potential customer has with your business.
-If your auto-attendant is professional and user-friendly, you’ll be that much closer to converting a prospect into a customer.
-On the flipside, if it’s confusing, overly verbose, or amateur-sounding, you’ll give callers a reason to take their business elsewhere.
+Your auto attendant is often the first experience a potential customer has with your business.
+If your auto attendant is professional and user-friendly, you’ll be that much closer to converting a prospect into a customer.

 Prioritize Information Callers Want